-The USC Marshall School of Business provides full financial support to Ph.D. students for four to five years in the form of a fellowship or assistantship.
+The USC Marshall School of Business provides full financial support to Ph.D. students for five years in the form of a fellowship or assistantship.
 After a student has advanced to candidacy (typically in the third year), the student becomes eligible for additional research awards.

 Fellowships & Graduate Assistants